ruslanmv/How-to-Deploy-a-Simple-React-Web-App-on-OpenShift/README.md

 ![](assets/2025-05-10-16-31-17.png)

 ## 6. Deploying on OpenShift (Web Console)

 Once your `hello-react` application is containerized and the image is available in a container registry, you can deploy it to your OpenShift on ROKS cluster using the web console.
 This section will guide you through deploying your image using two common scenarios: from a private registry like IBM Cloud Container Registry (ICR) and from a public registry like Docker Hub.

 **A Note on Resource Quotas:**
-Your OpenShift project (`ibmid-667000nwl8-hktijvj4`) likely has ResourceQuotas in place.
+Your OpenShift project likely has ResourceQuotas in place.
 This means that when you deploy an application, you **must** specify **Resource Requests** (the amount of CPU/memory guaranteed to your container) and **Resource Limits** (the maximum amount of CPU/memory your container can use).
 If these are not defined, your deployment will be rejected with a "failed quota" error, similar to the one you encountered.
 We will cover setting these in the steps below.

 **Initial Steps in the OpenShift Web Console:**

 1.  **Log in to your ROKS console** and ensure you are in the **Developer** perspective.
 2. Navigate to your target **Project** from the project dropdown list.
-For this guide, we'll assume your project is `ibmid-667000nwl8-hktijvj4`.
 3. In the left navigation pane, click the **`+Add`** button.

 From here, the steps will diverge slightly based on whether your image is in a private or public registry.